 Seriously.
 Nothing.
 When your movers arrive, have your life together.
 Whether it is a toothbrush or the shoes by the door, pack them up.

-Thinking that you’ll have the time or the patience to pack while the movers are doing their thing is totally unrealistic and can make for extra delays.
-Have everything ready to go when you pack.
+Thinking that you’ll have the time or the patience to pack while the movers are doing their thing is unrealistic and can make for extra delays.
+Have everything ready to go when you fill.

 New York is a big city, and they will probably be working with several other people that day.